CSrosendahl/MiniP/README.md

 Introduction
 --
-The Chatroom client and server is a school project made in PCSS on AAU CPH made by: Nicolaj Junget Dehn Frederiksen, Martin Øhlers Petersen, Nick Blume, Amalie Morck, Christian Sonne Rosendahl and Sebastian Ottosen.
+The Chatroom client and server is a school project made in PCSS on AAU CPH made by: Nicolaj Junget Dehn Frederiksen, Martin Øhlers Petersen, Nick Blume, Amalie Mørck, Christian Sonne Rosendahl and Sebastian Ottosen.

 The Chatroom illustates basic function of multithreaded server.